A lot or a little?

 This ambitious, harrowing page-turner is chock-full of historical information, and it succeeds in providing a vivid window onto the lives of three fictional child refugees.
 Author Alan Gratz alternates the three stories set in different countries and time periods, keeping the chapters in Refugee short and ending each on a cliffhanger, which makes them easy to follow.
 Gratz writes fast-paced, suspenseful fiction while involving us with characters who seem like real, relatable kids.
 Though he never lets up on his characters, who face new danger at each page turn, all the kids travel with their families, so there's comfort in that.
 He also skillfully manages to loosely relate the different stories and characters at the end, which adds to the poignancy and satisfaction.

 The only quibble might be his handling of the historical context for the Cuban story.
-Gratz doesn't mention until his Author's Note at the end that the U.S. trade embargo has been a significant contributing factor to the hardship endured by the Cuban people, important information since the U.S.-Cuba relationship is again under discussion.
+Gratz doesn't mention until his Author's Note at the end that the U.S. trade embargo has been a significant contributing factor to the hardship endured by the Cuban people, important information since the U.S.-Cuba relationship remains a thorny political issue.
 But the novel as a whole is masterful, and readers will be spellbound by these three very moving stories, which can help them understand and develop empathy for families who are refugees.

 Talk to your kids about ...